voronoys/fairsplit/README.md

 ## Algorithm

-We implemented a simple and useful iterative method.
-For each individual, a set of attributes is collected, and, based on them, teams are created ensuring that the overall teams’ metrics are similar.
-To do so, individuals are divided into teams and teams’ similarity is calculated.
-After this, new settings are proposed and we keep the one in which the similarity is the biggest.
+We have implemented a simple and useful iterative method to generate team splitting fairly.
+Our approach is based on each person's attributes, ensuring that the overall teams' metrics are similar.
+First, the method starts breaking the teams randomly and then computes the teams' similarity.
+The next step is to arrange the teams in a new configuration seeking the maximum similarity between them.
+Finally, the algorithm keeps looking for the best splitting configuration and chooses the one arrangement that maximizes the similarity.

-As a result, we have competitive teams with similar characteristics which can ensure a more enjoyable match.
+As a result, we have competitive teams with similar characteristics which can ensure a more enjoyable matches.

 In our app the user can specify algorithm parameters: